-Where a member of The Greene Room Academy’s staff or an The Greene Room Academy Associate is under investigation we may suspend them or move them to other duties until the investigation is complete.
+Where a member of The Greene Room Academy’s staff or The Greene Room Academy Associate is under investigation, we may suspend them or move them to other duties until the investigation is complete.

 Throughout the investigation our Director will be responsible for overseeing the work of the investigation team to ensure that due process is being followed, appropriate evidence has been gathered and reviewed and for liaising with and keeping informed relevant external parties.

 After an investigation, we’ll produce a draft report for the parties concerned to check the factual accuracy.
 Any subsequent amendments will be agreed between the parties concerned and ourselves.
 The report will:

 - Identify where the breach, if any, occurred.

 - Identify who is responsible for the breach (if any)